zeckstein/Dash-Plotly-SSBG/README.md

 ### Render.com

-1. Connect GitHub repository
+1. Connect your GitHub repository
+  - In Render, click New → Web Service → Connect to GitHub and select this repository and branch.
-2. Set build command: `uv sync` (or `pip install -r requirements.txt` if using pip)
+2. Set the build command
+  - Preferred (uv): `uv sync`
-3. Set start command: `gunicorn app:server`
+3. Set the start command
+  - `gunicorn app:server`
-4. Deploy!
+4. Deploy
+  - Create the service and click "Deploy Web Service” in Render.
+Subsequent pushes to the connected branch will trigger new builds.

+### Plotly Cloud Free Tier
+1. Create a new app on Plotly Cloud
+2. Drag and Drop your Dash app code to upload
+3. Configure by setting the python version
+4. After building, set to public visibility

 ## Project Structure